-After consulting with key stakeholders, the ESFA changed the rules around Learning Support Funding in 2021.
-The conversation and processes we use around identifying and supporting apprentices with learning difficulties and disabilities are constantly changing.
+After consulting with key stakeholders, the ESFA changed the rules around Learning Support Funding in 2021 and the last few years have seen a refinement of the more substantial changes that were introduced.
+The conversation and processes used around identifying and supporting apprentices with learning difficulties and disabilities are constantly changing.

 And this change is a good thing.